HanithaVasamsetty/sample/README.md

   * Leave History: Here the user gets to see the details of leaves previously taken by him/her

   * Leave Summary: Here the details of leave balance is clearly listed

+ ### Client Platforms
+   Initially We choose to deploy the application on Android , ios and Windows platforms